A quantum analogue of convex optimization: Proof outline and techniques

-We relate the properties of each Hamiltonian through {Truncation Lemmas}.
-The key observation is that only low‑energy properties need to be preserved; the rest of the Hilbert space can be ignored, even if infinite‑dimensional.
-For the adiabatic simulation, it suffices to approximate the first two eigenvalues.
-To formalize this, we introduce $(E,\epsilon)$‑truncated domains, capturing the low‑energy subspace up to an error $\epsilon$.
+The key idea for resolving this issue is that to bound the spectral gap, we only need to care about the low‑energy properties; the rest of the Hilbert space can be ignored, even if infinite‑dimensional.
+To formalize this, we introduce $(E,\epsilon)$‑truncated domains that capture the low‑energy subspace up to an error $\epsilon$.

 We then prove the Truncation Lemmas showing that if $(E,\epsilon)$‑truncated domains of two Hamiltonians admit an isomorphism between them that approximately preserves energy, then their first two eigenvalues must be close to each other.
-Our truncation framework is tailored to adiabatic optimization and accommodates unbounded operators.
+Our truncation framework allows a highly modularized analysis of the spectral gap.

-\begin{definition}[Truncation, and Equivalence] For $\epsilon>0$, a normalized vector $\widetilde{\psi}\in\mathcal D(h)$ is an \textbf{$\epsilon$-truncation} of $\psi$ with respect to $h$, if
+\begin{definition}[Truncation and Equivalence] For $\epsilon>0$, a normalized vector $\widetilde{\psi}\in\mathcal D(h)$ is an \textbf{$\epsilon$-truncation} of $\psi$ with respect to $h$, if

 A subspace \( \widetilde{\mathcal{D}} \le \mathcal H\) is an \textbf{\((E, \epsilon)\)-truncated domain} of $h$, if, for every normalized $\psi \in \mathcal{D}(h)$ such that $h[\psi]\le E$, there exists an $\epsilon$-truncation of $\psi$ in $ \widetilde{ \mathcal D}$.